CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 ## Clean the dust

-First of all, you should clean everything cleanable using the garbage collector and only after that you can have some informations about the memory taken by your process.
+First of all, I should clean everything that I can using the garbage collector and only after that I can have some information about the memory taken by my process.

 ```python
 >>> import gc